 The October online offering from the Ventures in Christian Discipleship program at McPherson (Kan.)
 College will be “From Ukraine to Central Kansas: A Positive Refugee Experience” to be presented by the McPherson (Kan.)
 Church of the Brethren Welcomers Group.
 The course will be held online Saturday, Oct.
 28, from 10 a.m. to 12 noon (central time).
 Continuing education units (CEUs) are available.

 We have EXCITING news!
 Lilly Endowment Inc., through the Strengthening Youth Programs Initiative, has awarded Camp Mack a three-year $620,926 grant to use the outdoor education program in support of local school districts and to offer a day camp during extended school breaks.
 Camp Alexander Mack, a ministry of the Northern Indiana and South Central Indiana Districts of the Church of the Brethren, is located near Milford, Ind.

-The Brethren Faith in Action Fund (BFIA) has aided six congregations and one camp with its latest round of grants.
+The Brethren Faith in Action Fund (BFIA) has aided eight Church of the Brethren congregations with its latest round of grants, including a grant of $5,000 for a Gun Buy Back Program of Spirit of Peace Church in partnership with a local municipal program administered by the state police.
 The fund provides grants using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.